 Myeong-dong is the busiest tourist spot in Seoul.
 It’s the to-go-to for all the beauty/skincare products you want and can buy in Korea.
 They are also generous with their free gifts here!
 Baby E got a couple just walking past their stores lol.
+If you are the paiseh (shy) kind like me, it is suddenly good to have a kid who loves to take every thing that is handed to them lol.
 It’s also flooded with restaurants and street foods(at night) that makes shopping all the more better!

 And what is a trip to Seoul with BBQ food!

 B1F, 8-1, Myeong-dong 1-ga, Jung-gu, Seoul | 11:30am – 10:30pm